Here we explain what heartbeats are and how to configure DataSource applications to exchange heartbeat messages.

 heartbeat-time + heartbeat-slack-time, it assumes the connection to the sending peer is down.

-Heartbeats aren't enabled by default.
-To enable them, in the configuration for at least one of the DataSource applications, define the heartbeat-time option in the add-peer item that refers to the other application:
+To enable heartbeats in older versions, in the configuration for at least one of the DataSource applications, define the heartbeat-time option in the add-peer item that refers to the other application:

-You might additionally want to explicitly configure the related heartbeat-slack-time option, though it does have a default setting of 2.0 seconds which should be adequate for most purposes.
+Additionally, you may want to configure the related add-peer::heartbeat-slack-time option, though it does have a default setting of 2.0 seconds which should be adequate for most purposes.

 How can I… Use timers in DataSource applications